racingthebeam/beam256/docs/DEVLOG.md

   - implement the instructions in the CPU core
   - debug it until it's all working

-## Day 14 (est. 14/12)
+## Day 17

-By the end of this session we should have pretty much all of the opcodes in place for a v1 ISA

-  - extend maths operations with support for signed operations and immediate values
-  - finish conditional jumps
+### Plan

+  - Hardware planning!

 All things going well we should be able to spend the pre-Christmas session on hardware planning and placing a fat DigiKey order so we can play with some hardware in the new year!

+## Day 16

 ### Plan

+  - Finish implementing conditional jumps

+## Day 15

+### Plan

+  - Maths opcodes with immediate operands
+  - [ ] STOREF, LOADF (B, H, W variants)
+  - [ ] LOADX (B, H, W variants)
+  - Plan out all the conditional jumps
+  - Implement some conditional jumps

+## Day 14

+### Plan

+  - [x] MOV Rd, Rsrc, Roffset
+  - [x] Signed multiplication/division
+  - [x] NEG
+  - [x] ABS
+  - [x] {BSET, BTOG, BCLR} Rdst, Rsrc, Rbit
+  - [x] BTST Rdst, Rsrc, Rbit
+  - [x] {BSET, BTOG, BCLR} Rdst, Rsrc, imm
+  - [x] BTST Rdst, Rsrc, imm
+  - [x] STOREX (B, H, W variants) (immediate and register based)

+Do we need these bit-test instructions?
+We're going to have a HUGE number of conditional jump instructions.
+Benefits of these:
+  - don't need to create the AND mask
+  - get a guaranteed 0 or 1 output

-## Day 13 (est. 13/12)
+## Day 13

 ### Plan